 Try to schedule an introductory visit to meet with the provider you think you’d like to work with and determine if you feel comfortable with him or her.
 Consider the following questions to help you form an opinion about the provider and determine whether they’re a good fit for you:

 - How long has the provider been in practice?
-When and where did he or she receive training?
+When and where did they receive training?

 - Is the provider board-certified?
 Have there been any problems with his or her medical practice?
 (Your state medical licensing board will know this information.)